Articles

 What Is The Best Soil for Raised Beds?

-Answer: We have many amendments and soils suitable for raised bed gardening, but we have just begun to sell a new natural raised bed soil that is specially formulated for this type of growing.
-Black Gold® Natural & Organic Raised Bed & Potting Mix is just for raised bed gardening, is sold in cost-effective large bales, and is OMRI Listed for organic gardening.
+Answer: We have many amendments and soils suitable for raised bed gardening, but we now sell a natural raised bed soil that is specially formulated for your type of garden.
+Black Gold® Natural & Organic Raised Bed & Potting Mix is just for raised bed gardening, is sold in cost-effective large bales and is OMRI Listed for organic gardening.
 If you wish to supplement with additional soils or amendments, try the following bulk and/or bagged options.

 1. Quality screened bulk compost, leaf compost, or mushroom compost – These are all rich and fortifying but high in organic matter, which eventually breaks down over time and needs to be replenished.